 19 We love, because He first loved us.

-Many children of the King also suffer from spiritual failure to thrive.
-It often stems from inadequate spiritual nutrition and application.
+Many children of the King suffer from spiritual failure to thrive.
+It often stems from inadequate spiritual nutrition and the application of biblical principles.

 Indiana Jones and the Last Crusade speaks to the outcome of our choices: life or death.
 “You must choose.
 But choose wisely.
 For as the true Grail will bring you life, the false Grail will take it from you” (Grail Knight regarding the true Grail).